MrT3313/GameOfLife/README.md

 # Conway's Game of Life

-"The Game of Life, also known simply as Life, is a `cellular automation` devised by the British matnematicial John Horton Conway in 1970.
+"The Game of Life, also known simply as Life, is a `cellular automation` devised by the British mathematician John Horton Conway in 1970.
 It is a `zero-player game`, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 It is `Turing complete` and can simulata a universal constructor or any other Turing machine."
         ~[Link](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ---